AndrewDongminYoo/docs-trunk-io-ko/check/reference/components.md

----
-description: List of major components of Trunk Check
----

 # Components

+List of major components of Trunk Check.

 ### Trunk Binary